satchell78/fluidpowercalculators/README.md

 # fluidpowercalculators
 Fluid Power Calculators

-You can determine cylinder size of a hydraulic system if you know the
+You can determine rod cylinder size of a **hydraulic** system if you know the

 -Extend Force